-Becoming more focused is transformational for your agency, but narrow application of words like ‘niche’ and ‘specialise’ can cause all sorts of trouble.
+Becoming more focused is beneficial for your agency transformation, but narrow application of words like ‘niche’ and ‘specialise’ can cause all sorts of trouble.

 The Bee Gees sang ‘It’s only words.
 And words are all I have’.
 Despite their wonky grammar, when it comes to the importance of words, the brothers Gibb were spot-on.